numaproj/numaflow/docs/APIs.md

 <p>

-ObservedGeneration stores the generation value observed when setting the current Phase.
-Default value is -1
+ObservedGeneration stores the generation value observed by the controller.
 </p>

 </td>